isomerpages/sndgo-corp/_community/2-Contribute-To-Smart-Nation.md

 permalink: /community/SCOPE
 ---

-# Contribute to the Smart Nation Initative
+# Contribute to the Smart Nation Initiative

 Come, participate and co-create with us on our Smart Nation journey!